-Many people prefer to apply the camouflage creams using clean fingertips, gently applying the products onto the affected areas.
-A soft brush is a good tool for applying camouflage over hairline scarring and narrow bands of discoloration, such as stretch marks.
-A cosmetic sponge may be helpful in covering larger areas.
+Apply your camouflage cream using clean fingertips, gently applying the product to the affected area.
+A soft brush can help apply camouflage over hairline scars and narrow areas of discoloured skin, such as stretch marks.
+A cosmetic sponge may be useful in covering larger areas.
 The area is then set with loose powder applied by a powder puff.

 A relatively small amount of product will cover a large area of skin.
-Usually one layer is sufficient to conceal the discoloration; however, if necessary a second layer can be applied.
-The area should never appear obvious or be thickly applied.
+Usually, one layer is sufficient to cover the affected skin area; however, if necessary, a second layer can be applied.
+Applying a thin layer of camouflage is advisable to make it less noticeable.